alexeevit/valera/README.md

 - [x] To be able to save Markoff chain
 - [x] To be able to listen you guys through Telegram
 - [x] To be able to run like a daemon and deploy via Capistrano
+- [x] To be able to show statistics
 - [ ] To be fully or almost fully covered by specs
 - [ ] To be able to speak based on phrases you guys said
 - [ ] To be able to save distinguish different chats